 We start by giving a deeper understanding of the conceptual roots of systems thinking and how to evaluate soft systems (Checkland, 2000).
 It will also zoom in on some more practice-oriented models to evaluate information systems by functions and supplier characteristics (Wei et al, 2005) and models to understand what generates information systems success (DeLone and McLean, 2002).
 The main message is that you, as an evaluator, must broaden the scope of analyses and not limit the analysis to purely technical aspects.

-We have structured the course into three conceptual themes: Economic evaluation of IT, Societal evaluation of IT, and Technical evaluation of IT.
+Besides the system perspective, the course has the following conceptual main themes: Economic evaluation of IT, Societal evaluation of IT, and Technical evaluation of IT.

 Economic evaluation of IT